 Own a piece of a company’s future

-- While stocks fluctuate, growth may help you keep ahead of inflation
+- Growth may help keep you ahead of inflation, although stocks fluctuate

 - Potentially generate income with dividends

-- Flexibility for long- and short-term investing strategies
+- Flexibility for long-term investing or short-term trading

 commission per trade2

-Stocks let you own a piece of a company’s future.
-They’re available for a wide variety of industries—so you can tap into your knowledge of specific businesses, or help you to diversify your portfolio.
+Stocks are available for companies in a wide variety of industries, so you can tap into your knowledge of specific businesses.
+They can also help you diversify your portfolio.

-While stock performance changes over time, successful stocks can help your money grow—at times, they can even outrun inflation
+While stocks prices rise and fall, profitable stocks can help your money grow.
+At times, they can even outpace inflation.

-Some stocks pay regular dividends—that’s income you can keep or reinvest
+Some stocks pay regular dividends, usually quarterly.
+That’s income you can keep or reinvest.

 Why trade stocks with E*TRADE from Morgan Stanley?

-Our tools, info, and professional guidance mean you’ll never have to face the markets on your own.
+Easy-to-use tools, free research, and personalized guidance mean you never have to face the markets on your own.

 Top five dividend yielding stocks